A NOR gate outputs the complement of an OR: only when all inputs are .

 A 2-input NOR mirrors a NAND gate structurally but with the networks swapped: 2 PMOS in series in the pull-up, 2 NMOS in parallel in the pull-down.

-The pull-up chain conducts only when both PMOS are on — i.e., when both inputs are — pulling the output high.
+The pull-up chain conducts only when both PMOS are on (both inputs ), pulling the output high.
 For any other combination, at least one NMOS in the pull-down is on, dragging the output low.

 In silicon NOR is slower than NAND for the same logic depth, because the series PMOS chain has more resistance than a series NMOS chain (holes are slower charge carriers than electrons).
 When designers have a choice, they prefer NAND-based logic.
-NOR shines when the natural expression of a function lends itself to it — like the cross-coupled latch, which is built from two NORs.
+NOR is the better fit when the natural expression of a function lends itself to it, like the cross-coupled latch, which is built from two NORs.

 Universality